-- 1. The principal or the principal's designee;

-- 2. The teacher;

-- 3. The school counselor;

-- 4. The parents, legal guardians, persons having lawful control of the student, or persons standing in loco parentis; and

-- 5. The student, if appropriate.
+- a.
+The principal or the principal's designee; - b.
+The teacher: - c.
+The school counselor; - d.
+A 504/special education representative (if applicable); - e.
+The parents, legal guardians, persons having lawful control of the student, or persons standing in loco parentis; and - f.
+The student, if appropriate.

-However, the failure of the parents, legal guardians, persons having lawful control of the student, or persons standing in loco parentis to attend the conference does not prevent any action from being taken as a result of the conference.
+The failure of the parents, legal guardians, persons having lawful control of the student, or persons standing in loco parentis to attend the conference shall not prevent the conference from being held nor prevent any action from being taken as a result of that conference.